 Royal Carribean’s newest ship, Harmony of the Seas is the largest in the world.
 I was fortunate enough to have the opportunity to be on the preview sailing that happened just days before the first 7-day cruise from Fort Lauderdale.

-Given that the Harmony is the largest ship in the world currently, there are some things that you need to know before you book your time on this beautiful vessel.
+Given that the Harmony of the Seas is the largest ship in the world currently, there are some things that you need to know before you book your time on this beautiful vessel.

 The ship is divided into 7 different “neighborhoods,” with the goal of allowing guests to get their bearings by navigating around by neighborhood.

-Royal Promenade- As you enter this beautiful you will find yourself on the Royal Promenade, and this neighborhood lives up to its name, with shops like Cartier, Kate Spade and Regalia just to name a few!
+As you enter this beautiful ship you will find yourself on the Royal Promenade.
+This neighborhood lives up to its name, with shops like Cartier, Kate Spade and Regalia just to name a few!
 In addition, the super cool bionic bar is located in this neighborhood, I bet you haven’t had a robot make your whisky and coke before!

 There are lots of restaurants on the ship, 20 to be exact, but they aren’t all included with your initial price point.
 This isn’t to say that the restaurants aren’t worth it, but it is something to be aware of when you are budgeting for your vacation.

-The following are the complementary restaurants on the ship:
+The following are the complementary restaurants on the Harmony of the Seas:

 Main Dining Room – Here you will find classic cruise fare